 Self-injury, or self-harm, is an act in which an individual intentionally harms themselves through a number of different methods such as cutting, burning, or hitting.
 This behavior is not typically meant as a suicidal act, but is an unhealthy way in which an individual copes with emotional pain, intense anger, or serious frustration.
 While self-harm brings an individual a sudden sense of calm and release of tension, after a short period of time those feelings are replaced by feelings of guilt and shame before the original painful emotions show their ugly heads once more.
 While engaging in this type of behavior is extremely unhealthy and dangerous, the good news is that with proper treatment most individuals are able to recover.

-Cedar Crest Hospital & Residential Treatment Center has successfully helped thousands of individuals and families overcome a variety of mental health disorders such as self-harm for over 25 years.
+Cedar Crest, a hospital for self-harm treatment in Belton, has successfully helped thousands of individuals and families overcome a variety of mental health disorders such as self-harm for over 25 years.
 Our proven history of success in treating substance abuse problems and mental health issues ensures that we can provide you with the treatment needed to help you achieve the future you have always wanted.
 You do not have to continue to struggle with the emotional pain that consumes you and makes it harder for you to get through the day.
-Cedar Crest can help.
+Our treatment center can help.

 Helping a Love One or Family Member Get Treatment

 Finding out about a love one who self-injures can be upsetting and leave you at a loss for what to do next.
 Many individuals tend to experience feelings of shock, confusion, and frustration.
 Others may fear that their loved one will actually commit suicide.
 Here are some tips that can help you and your family cope with having a loved one who self-harms:

 - Get educated: Take the time to educate yourself about self-injury so you can better understand why it occurs.
 This will help you develop a more compassionate approach to helping your loved one.